BrunoMCBraga/Reversing-Resources/Debuggers/WinDbg.md

 2. !dumpobj /d [OBJECT_DESCRIPTOR]: where [OBJECT_DESCRIPTOR] can be obtained from the previous command.
 This command can be used to dump content of objects (e.g. string).

 ### Navigating code
 Bsides the usual t, g, etc, you can try to move with "managed breakpoint".
+Once you run !dumpil you will see offsets on the left of each IL line.
+You can then use !bpmd as so:
+* !bpmd [MODULE_NAME] [METHOD_NAME] [IL_OFFSET]: where module name can be obtained from lm, method name can be simply [TYPE].[METHOD] (no argument signature needed) and il offset is not e.g. IL_001d bu 001d.

+Based on this, by inspecting methods using WinDbg and DNSpy, you can then select where to land and speed up the analysis.

 ### Inspect Threads
 !threads: shows managed threads.